1000kit/tkit-mp-restclient-plugin/README.md

 | useBeanValidation | true | | Use the bean validation on the methods. |
 | apiInterfaceDoc | true | | Generate the micro-profile annotation on the generated interface. |
 | groupByTags | false | | Group the REST in the openAPI schema by tags (Default by swagger).
 Default is false to group the REST method by path |

-> The `implType=PROXY` will generate the proxy REST endpoint.
-For this implementation you need
-> to add the `proxyClientClass` which is the RestClient class and the `modelPackage` needs to have
-> the same value like the `RestClient`.

 ## Release